a-e-m/BalatroBuzz/README.md

-The buttplug.io version is on this branch: https://github.com/a-e-m/BalatroBuzz/tree/buttplug-io
+The old Lovense version is on this branch: https://github.com/a-e-m/BalatroBuzz/tree/lovense

 # BalatroBuzz
 Buttplug integration mod for Balatro